gkaguirrelab/gkaModelEye/README.md

   <img src="img/opticalSystem3D.png" height="150" />
 </p>

 These routines implement a ray-traced model eye in MATLAB.
 The software calculates:
 - appearance of the entrance pupil in the image plane for a rotated eye
 - location of the glint in an image from a light source for a rotated eye
 - location of retinal landmarks (fovea, optic disc)
 - mapping of the visual field to retinal locations
 - optical properties of the eye (power, optical center, axes, etc)
-- effect of biometric variation upon these measurements
+- effect of biometric variation (such as myopia) upon these measurements
 - effect of artificial lenses (contacts, spectacles) upon these measurements

 The model is described in:

  * GK Aguirre (2019) [A Model of the Entrance Pupil of the Human Eye](https://www.nature.com/articles/s41598-019-45827-3).
 Scientific Reports, volume 9, Article number: 9360 (2019)
  * GK Aguirre (2021) [A Model of the Appearance of the Moving Human Eye](https://www.biorxiv.org/content/10.1101/2021.02.02.429411v1). bioRxiv

+## Basics

 The anatomical properties of the eye are described in a set of routines that account for biometric variation, includng spherical refractive error (ametropia).
 Ray tracing through the optical components of the eye (and any artificial lenses) is implemented as skew rays through generalized quadric surfaces.
 The routine `findPupilRay.m` calculates the effect of refraction, making use of calls to `rayTraceQuadrics.m`.
-An improvement in execution time can be achieved by compiling the ray tracing routines.
-To do so, issue the command `compileInverseRayTrace` at the MATLAB console.
-Compiled MEX file versions of `findPupilRay` and `findGlintRay` will be placed in the `bin` directory of this repository if they are not already present.

 The function `projectModelEye` implements a forward model of the appearance of the entrance pupil and glint in a camera observing the eye.
 The model can also render the appearance of the entire model eye.
 Inputs to this routine are:
  * `eyePose` which is a vector that describes dynamic aspects of the eye, specifically rotation in degrees of azimuth, elevation, and torsion, and the radius of the aperture stop in mm.